-In early 2019, San Francisco State University had 87 students go through a painful study exploring different neck and head positions.
+In early 2019, San Francisco State University recruited 87 students to explore painful neck positions.

 Researchers then brought in 125 students and changed things up.
 This time researchers had them hold the forward head posture and scrunch their neck for 30 seconds.
 After just 30 seconds, a whopping 98% of students felt pain in their eyes, neck or head.